nko2/notmysegfault/public/js/challenges/fizzBuzz.md

 # FizzBuzz

-Call the `print` function with the numbers 1 through to 100 with the following exceptions.
+Call the `printValue` function with the numbers 1 through to 100 with the following exceptions.

 1. For multiples of 3 print `"Fizz"` instead of the number.
 2. For multiples of 5 print `"Buzz"` instead of the number.